These Red Velvet Cupcakes are soft, light, moist, and topped with an easy cream cheese frosting. Perfect for any occasion!

 - Carefully remove the cupcakes from the pan and transfer to a wire rack to cool completely.

-- In the bowl of a stand mixer fitted with the paddle attachment, or in a large mixing bowl using an electric mixer, beat the cream cheese until smooth.
-Add the butter and mix for about 30 seconds-1 minute until well combined and smooth.
-Add in the powdered sugar and vanilla extract and continue mixing until fully combined, scraping down the sides of the bowl as needed.
+- To make the cream cheese frosting: In the bowl of a stand mixer fitted with the paddle attachment, or in a large mixing bowl using a handheld mixer, beat the cream cheese until smooth.
+Add the butter and mix for about 30 seconds to 1 minute until well combined and smooth.

 - Once the cupcakes have cooled completely, pipe the frosting on top.